CCOG for MT 240 Fall 2023

 Addendum to Course Description

 The laboratory portion of this course provides students with the opportunity to develop skills in the operation of plasma systems.
 Students will work in teams of two or more to perform and complete laboratory exercises.
-Students must be able to communicate clearly, in oral and written form, using the English language.
+Students must be able to communicate clearly, in oral and written form.

 Intended Outcomes for the course